The Time Delay component in the flow builder is used to create delays—or wait periods—between messages or other

 As explained above, when you specify "Wait X Days" and then provide a specific time, each day will be calculated as a calendar day and not a fixed 24-hour day.
 This means the exact delay period (in terms of hours) is not predetermined.
 This will vary depending on when someone enters the flow.

 If you mix the two above triggers, you're combining one delay period that always has a fixed number of hours (Wait __ Days) with a delay period that has a variable number of hours (Wait __ Days and delay until a specific time of day) and we can no longer accurately calculate how many days a given message will send relative to the trigger.

 Time Delays and Conditional Splits

-For example, let's say your conditional split is has Placed Order zero times over all time -- those where this is true (non-purchasers) will go down the YES path and those where this is false (existing customers) will go down the NO path.
+For example, let's say your conditional split is has Placed Order zero times over all time.
+If this is true for someone (a non-purchaser), they will go down the YES path.
+For those where this is false (existing customers), they will go down the NO path.
 It's possible, at any point, that someone in this flow may purchase from you and become a customer, so the timing of when this split is evaluated in your series is important.

 If you intend to place messages on both the YES and NO paths of a conditional split, we recommend setting these emails or SMS to send immediately after the split itself by not adding time delays directly after it.
 This way, right after your split is evaluated, recipients will receive a relevant message.
 If you put an additional time delay after a split, before a message, it's possible that, after this additional wait period, the recipient will no longer qualify for that path.